 \subsection{The power spectrum of the curvature perturbation}

-We note that the potential, and therefore, the power spectrum obtained by Eq.~\eqref{eq:potk1} is one-dimensional (the definition of the power spectrum is given by Eq.~\eqref{eq:Phipw}).
-Suppose isotropic perturbations, we can obtain the three-dimensional power spectrum $\Delta_{\rm 3D}(k)$ from the one-dimensional power spectrum $\Delta_{\rm 1D}(k)$ by~\cite{Kaiser:1990xe}
+It is noteworthy that the potential, along with the power spectrum derived from Eq.~\eqref{eq:potk1}, is characterized as one-dimensional (with the power spectrum defined in Eq.~\eqref{eq:Phipw}).
+In the context of isotropic perturbations, one can transition from the one-dimensional power spectrum \( \Delta_{\rm 1D}(k) \) to the three-dimensional power spectrum \( \Delta_{\rm 3D}(k) \) using the relationship outlined in~\cite{Kaiser:1990xe}: